Gavrisimo/gavrisimo.github.io/_posts/2011-01-01-how-to-install-ruby-1-9-2-and-rails-3-0-on-ubuntu-10-10.md

 categories:
   - Random
 ---
 If you are newbie on linux you might run into the same problem I had.
 I tried to install ruby and then ruby on rails by compiling source code of ruby and then just try gem install rails.
 Everything worked until I tried that command.
-I was getting that awful &#8220;no such file to load &#8212; zlib&#8221; error &#8211; hey I'm still newbie I have no idea what that is! :)
+I was getting that awful `no such file to load zlib` error - hey I'm still newbie I have no idea what that is! :)

 So many hours later I found solution, both as a wall of text and as a screen cast!